Java collection framework represents a hierarchy of set of interfaces and classes that are used to manipulate group of objects.

-Collections framework was not a part of original Java release.
-Collections was added to J2SE 1.2.
+Collections framework was added to Java 1.2 version.
 Prior to Java 2, Java provided adhoc classes such as Dictionary, Vector, Stack and Properties to store and manipulate groups of objects.

-Framework in java means hierarchy of classes and interfaces.Collections framework is contained in java.util package.
-It provides many important classes and interfaces to collect and organize group of alike objects.
+Java collections framework is contained in java.util package.
+It provides many important classes and interfaces to collect and organize group of objects.

 |Collection||Enables you to work with groups of object; it is at the top of Collection hierarchy|